AdobeDocs/experience-manager-assets-essentials.en/help/assets-essentials-cc-pro-work-management-admin-journey.md

 Adobe Experience Manager Assets Essentials is a new, lightweight edition of Adobe Experience Manager Assets.
 Assets Essentials provides unified asset management and collaboration with a simplified and a consistent user interface.
 The ease-of-use enables more creative and marketing teams to store, discover, and distribute digital assets.

 Adobe Experience Manager Assets Essentials is provisioned by Adobe for its customers.
-As part of the provisioning, Assets Essentials is added to a customer’s organization in the Adobe Admin Console.
+As part of the provisioning, Assets Essentials is added to a customer's organization in the Adobe Admin Console.

 Administrators use the Admin Console to manage user entitlements to Assets Essentials product: